pdorrell/number-zoomer/docs/design.md

   * On a touch screen via pinch and zoom
   * On a computer using "+" and "-" buttons or keyboard shortcuts.

+## Current Position of Point

+The current point position is always X,Y values that are decimal values of a given precision.

+When the point is moved by the user, the precision of the new location is always limited by the same rule as the grid lines display, where the number of DP is only one more than the most DP for which the grid lines are displayed.

+Also, if the value is different for current X and Y zoom (which can happen if the screen size is not square), then choose the largest of those DP values.

+In the above example, considering only the Y coordinate, the new position will have 5DP of precision, eg 1.47223.
+(Subject to precision of the mouse or touch screen, the user will not necessarily be able to hit a precise value - but they always have the option to zoom in further in order to achieve more precision.)

+The DP of the current point position does not change if the user zooms in or out - so, for example, zooming out and zooming in will not lose any information in the current point position.
+But after zooming in or out, the DP will reset as soon as the user moves the point.

+Given the rules of DP for moving the point and for display grid lines, there will be a maxDP value that will be part of the current application state, which for the example above would be 5.